tidyverse/tibble/revdep/failures.md

 ### CRAN

 ```
-* using log directory ‘/tmp/workdir/batchtools/old/batchtools.Rcheck’
+* using log directory ‘/tmp/workdir/accept/old/accept.Rcheck’
-* using R version 3.6.3 (2020-02-29)
+* using R version 4.1.1 (2021-08-10)
 * using platform: x86_64-pc-linux-gnu (64-bit)
 * using session charset: UTF-8
-* using options ‘--no-manual --no-build-vignettes’
+* using option ‘--no-manual’
-* checking for file ‘batchtools/DESCRIPTION’ ...
+* checking for file ‘accept/DESCRIPTION’ ...
 OK
-* this is package ‘batchtools’ version ‘0.9.13’
+* this is package ‘accept’ version ‘1.0.0’
 * package encoding: UTF-8
 * checking package namespace information ...
 OK
 * checking package dependencies ...
+OK
+...
+* checking if there is a namespace ...
+OK
+* checking for executable files ...
+OK
+* checking for hidden files and directories ...
+OK
+* checking for portable file names ...
+OK
+* checking for sufficient/correct file permissions ...
+OK
+* checking whether package ‘accept’ can be installed ...
 ERROR
-Package suggested but not available: ‘doMPI’

-The suggested packages are required for a complete check.
-Checking can be attempted without them by setting the environment
-variable _R_CHECK_FORCE_SUGGESTS_ to a false value.

-See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’
-manual.
+Installation failed.
+See ‘/tmp/workdir/accept/old/accept.Rcheck/00install.out’ for details.
 * DONE
 Status: 1 ERROR